28mm/28mm.github.io/_posts/2018-02-15-better-photo-search-for-macos.md

 But `photoanalysisd` is limited to something like 1,000 unique subjects, while some commercial services advertise  recognition of 10x that number, and might be expected to produce more relevant tags.

-This post considers commercial alternatives to `photoanalysisd`, comparing their performance on the task of classifying pictures from my photo library.
+This post considers Clarifai along with `photoanalysisd`, comparing their performance on the task of classifying pictures from my photo library.

 ### No Useful Benchmarks